Ideas & Inspiration

 You know what I mean: homegrown tomatoes ripened in the summer sun, a sprinkle of salt, a smear of mayonnaise on good bread, from the garden to the plate in a snap.

 If you’ve got 10 minutes, you can make any of these dishes with garden-fresh produce like tomatoes, corn and melons, and a little help from the herb garden.

 Surely one of the best uses for fresh, ripe tomatoes is a Caprese salad.
 Alternate slices of red tomato (or try heirloom varieties in shades of green and yellow), creamy fresh mozzarella, and spicy basil leaves, then finish with a sprinkle of salt and pepper.
 If you wish, add drizzles of balsamic vinegar and olive oil.

 Bring the party to the table with your very own homemade salsa.
 Your secret ingredient: homegrown tomatoes.

-Garden Club Editor Renee Valdes offers her own Salsa in a Hurry recipe: Start with 5 Roma tomatoes with skins removed, half an onion, 1 garlic clove and cilantro thrown into a blender and blitzed until chunky or smooth, depending on your preference.
+Garden Club Editor Renee Valdes offers her own Salsa in a Hurry recipe: Start with 5 Roma tomatoes with skins removed, half an onion, a garlic clove and a handful of cilantro thrown into a blender and blitzed until chunky or smooth, depending on your preference.
 Add chopped jalapeños to taste.

 Corn varieties are sweet enough to be eaten raw.
 Just scrape the kernels off the cob and add to salads and salsas.